M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Methods

-Gradient based optimization algorithms for neural network defines a dynamic system for model parameters where the weight multiplier in~\Cref{eq:srm} configures such a dynamic system.
-Instead of using fixed multipliers (or fixed multipliers' ultimate values), we propose to choose the multiplier values also dynamically.
-Due to the stochastic nature of the gradient based optimization process in deep learning with different subsample and mini-batch distributions for each iteration, it is appropriate to use a Probabilistic Graphical Model (PGM) to describe such a stochastic process.
-PGM has been used to describe sequential decision processes like reinforcement learning~\citep{levine2018reinforcement, sun2019tutorial}.
+Gradient based optimization algorithms for neural networks define a dynamic system for model parameters where the weight multiplier in~\Cref{eq:srm} configures such a dynamic system via defining a loss landscape (see~\Cref{fig:landscape_scheduling}).
+Due to the stochastic nature of the gradient with different subsample and mini-batch distributions for each iteration, it is appropriate to use a probabilistic graphical model~\citep{koller2009probabilistic} to describe such a stochastic process, which has been used to describe sequential decision processes like reinforcement learning~\citep{levine2018reinforcement, sun2019tutorial}.
+Instead of fixed multipliers, we also model multiplier choice adaptively and propose the probabilistic graphical model in~\Cref{fig:hyper_para_tune_bayes} to describe the sequential decision process of the joint model parameter and multiplier adaptation.

-We propose \Cref{fig:hyper_para_tune_bayes} to describe the sequential decision process of model parameter and multiplier adaptation in the form of a probabilistic graphical model (PGM)~\citep{koller2009probabilistic}.
-In the upper part of Figure~\ref{fig:hyper_para_tune_bayes}, we model the generative process of $N$ observations of the instance $X$ (e.g. an image) and the corresponding supervision signal $Y$ (e.g. a class label).
-The path $\beta \rightarrow D_{ob} \rightarrow X$, where, $D_{ob}$ is the data-site~\cite{sun2019high} specific prior parameter (domain variable, characterizing distribution) with hyper-prior $\beta$, models the information which is not captured by the supervision signal $Y$ of $X$.
+In the upper part of~\Cref{fig:hyper_para_tune_bayes}, we model the generative process of $N$ observations of $X$ (e.g.~an image) and the corresponding supervision signal $Y$ (e.g.~a class label or self-supervision).
+The path $\beta \rightarrow D_{ob} \rightarrow X$ models domain-specific data generation (information not captured by $Y$), where $D_{ob}$ modeling the data-site~\cite{sun2019high} with hyper-prior $\beta$.

-In the lower part of the graphical model, with superscript $k$ representing the iteration for the decision process, we use $\mu^{(k)}$ to represent the multiplier of the loss in \Cref{eq:srm} at the $k$th iteration.
-The multiplier $\mu^{(k)}$ serves as a configuration parameter for the optimization process of \Cref{eq:srm} that affects the value of $\theta_{\mu}^{(k)}$, evolved from its previous value $\theta^{(k-1)}$. $\theta_{\mu}^{(k)}$ then becomes the initial value for the next iteration.
-This can be described in \Cref{eq:controller_theta_abs} with explicit dependence of $\theta^{(k)}$ on $\mu^{(k)}$ omitted.
-The model parameter $\theta^{(k)}$ and observed data $X$, supervision signal $Y$ co-parent the performance indicator as output $\PerfInd^{(k)}$.
+In the lower part of~\Cref{fig:hyper_para_tune_bayes}, with superscript $k$ indexing the iteration of the decision process, we use $\mu^{(k)}$ to represent the multiplier of the loss in \Cref{eq:srm} at the $k$th iteration.
+The multiplier $\mu^{(k)}$ serves as a configuration parameter for the optimization process of \Cref{eq:srm} that affects the value of $\theta_{\mu}^{(k)}$ (evolved from its previous value $\theta^{(k-1)}$). $\theta_{\mu}^{(k)}$ then becomes the initial value for the next iteration.
+This can be described in \Cref{eq:controller_theta_abs}.
+The model parameter $\theta^{(k)}$ and observed data $X$, supervision signal $Y$ co-parent the performance indicator $\PerfInd^{(k)}$ as output of the dynamic system.
+See different realizations of $O$ in~\Cref{remark:pgm_bo_realization} and~\Cref{remark:pgm_bo_fbopt_realization}.

 The plate replicates $B$ in the lower part represents the number of optimization iterations (each iteration correspond to $N$ observations).
 The adaptive generation of the next multiplier $\mu^{(k+1)}$ depends on the previous value $\mu^{(k)}$ (the self-loop dashed arrow in \Cref{fig:hyper_para_tune_bayes}) and the feedback information of the output $O^{(k)}$ (long dashed arrow), as in \Cref{eq:controller_mu_abs}.